Butuan

 It served as the former capital of the Rajahnate of Butuan before 1001 until about 1521.
-The city used to be known during that time as the best in gold and boat manufacturing in the entire Philippine archipelago, having traded with as far as Champa, Ming, Srivijaya, Majapahit, and the Bengali coasts.
+The city used to be known during that time as the best in gold and boat manufacturing in the entire Philippine archipelago, having traded with places as far as Champa, Ming, Srivijaya, Majapahit, and the Bengali coasts.
 It is located at the northeastern part of the Agusan Valley, Mindanao, sprawling across the Agusan River.
 It is bounded to the north, west and south by Agusan del Norte, to the east by Agusan del Sur and to the northwest by Butuan Bay.

 Butuan was the capital of the province of Agusan del Norte until 2000, when Republic Act 8811 transferred the capital to Cabadbaran.
-For statistical and geographical purposes, Butuan is grouped with Agusan del Norte but governed administratively independent from the province while legislatively administered by the province's 1st congressional district.
-However, the provincial government still holds office in Butuan, the actual transfer of provincial offices to the new capital is still pending.
+For statistical and geographical purposes by the Philippine Statistics Authority, Butuan is grouped with Agusan del Norte but governed administratively independent from the province while legislatively administered by the province's 1st congressional district and also the most populous city in the province.
+However, the provincial government still holds office in Butuan, since the actual transfer of provincial offices to the new capital is still pending.